 Phragmites Life Cycle

-Phragmites exhibits different physical characteristics and perform different biological functions depending on the time of year.
+Phragmites, or common reed, exhibits different physical characteristics and perform different biological functions depending on the time of year.
 Understanding the annual life cycle of Phragmites is integral to successful management of the plant: the biological phase will determine which management actions are most appropriate to best reduce vigor of non-native Phragmites.
 Below we describe the three biological phases of Phragmites: Translocating (fall), Dormant (winter), and Growing (spring/summer).
 The timing of the phases described here applies broadly to the Great Lakes basin but may vary in length and/or intensity based on your local environment.
 The biological phases described here align with those used to plan management actions in the Phragmites Adaptive Management Framework.